shellytalis/policy-model-tutorial/style.md

   {{ id.description }}.
 {% endfor %}

-###Pay attention!
+**Pay attention!**

 In the html file `indexDefault.html` there are **link** tags.
 The `<link rel="stylesheet" href="styleDefault.css">` link tag is link to an external style sheet `styleDefault.css`.
 Both files, the html file and the css file, you can find in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

-The other link tags are necessary for the font of the text in the interview.
+The other link tags are necessary for the font of the text of the interview.

 ```yaml
 <head>